First Book Institute

 at Pennsylvania State University

-Learn more about the First Book Institute from this short video, featuring the directors and the 2013 First Book Institute participants.
+Learn more about the First Book Institute--now in its fifth year--from this short video featuring the co-directors and participants of the 2013 First Book Institute.

 "The Institute has given me a whole new perspective on my project.